Deformations and Balian-Low theorems for Gabor frames on the adeles: The Balian--Low theorem

 \subsection{The Zak transform}

-As mentioned in the introduction, we will obtain a generalization of a theorem due to Kaniuth and Kutyniok \cite{KaKu98}.
-Let $\Lambda$ be a lattice in the locally compact abelian group $G$.
+As mentioned in the introduction, we will obtain a generalization of a theorem due to Kaniuth and Kutyniok \cite{KaKu98}, at least in the second-countable setting.
+Let $\Lambda$ be a lattice in $G$.
 We call a function $F \colon \tfp{G} \to \C$ \emph{quasiperiodic} (with respect to $\Lambda$) if

 for all $x \in G$, $\omega \in \widehat{G}$, $\lambda \in \Lambda$ and $\tau \in \Lambda^{\perp}$.